-The full feature appeared in Caravan World #535, March 2015.
+The full destination piece appears in Caravan World #565 2017.
 Subscribe today for the latest caravan reviews and news every month!